grafana/Grafana-Alloy-for-Beginners/README.md

 Navigate to the [Dashboards](http://localhost:3000/dashboards) page and select the `Section 2 Verification` dashboard.

 You should see an `up` value of 1 for the Loki, Mimir, Tempo, and Pyroscope services.

+If we see a 0, that indicates there has been an error somewhere.

 <img width="911" alt="image" src="https://github.com/user-attachments/assets/a7f7d7f8-e0d8-4cc2-b76a-c0d03e55d8d5" />